-[20] Coxhead J's report is a careful and persuasive account of the issues arising in relation to this application.
+- [20] Coxhead J's report is a careful and persuasive account of the issues arising in relation to this application.
 The present Chief Justice accepts the recommendation.

-[21] S 390A(8) requires the prior consent of the Queen's Representative to the Chief Justice making any order under the section if the order under consideration is made more than five years before the receipt of the relevant application, as is the case here.

-[22] S 390A(1) gives the Chief Justice power to "make such order in the matter for the purpose of remedying [any mistake error or omission of fact or law] as the case may require" and empowers the Chief Justice to "amend vary or cancel any order ... or revoke any decision" of the Land Division.

-[23] As has elsewhere been remarked, it is distinctly arguable that a decision by the Chief Justice to dismiss an application, that is to say a decision not to amend, vary, cancel or revoke a decision of the Land Division, therefore does not require the consent of the Queen's Representative.
-However, in matters relating to land, it is preferable to adopt a cautionary approach and accordingly the matter was referred to the Queen's Representative on or about 8 February 2019 who, on 27 March 2019, gave his consent to the course proposed by the Chief Justice.

-[24] The application is accordingly dismissed and the Registry is forthwith to provide the parties with a copy of this judgment to which a copy of Coxhead J's report should be attached.
+If the Queen's Representative consents, Mr Pittman's application will accordingly be dismissed. - [21] S 390A(8) requires the prior consent of the Queen's Representative to the Chief Justice making any order under the section if the order under consideration is made more than five years before the receipt of the relevant application, as is the case here. - [22] S 390A(1) gives the Chief Justice power to "make such order in the matter for the purpose of remedying [any mistake error or omission of fact or law] as the case may require" and empowers the Chief Justice to "amend vary or cancel any order ... or revoke any decision" of the Land Division. - [23] As has elsewhere been remarked, it is distinctly arguable that a decision by the Chief Justice to dismiss an application, that is to say a decision not to amend, vary, cancel or revoke a decision of the Land Division therefore does not require the consent of the Queen's Representative.
+However, in matters relating to land, it is preferable to adopt a cautionary approach and accordingly this matter will be referred to the Queen's Representative for his consent before, if the consent is forthcoming, the application is dismissed. - [24] That said, the Registry is forthwith to provide the parties with a copy, if not already distributed, of Coxhead J's report, and a copy of this tentative decision.